The-Network-Crew/TNC-Toolbox-for-WordPress/README.md

 - cPanel API Key, cPanel Username & Server Hostname needed in Settings
 - Hosting Environment must be cPanel+WHM, running NGINX + Apache stack!

+## ♻️ (UPDATE) v1 to v2.x.x Overhaul

+**On every website running the plugin, check that:**

+1. Website is reporting v2.x.x plugin version.
+2. Plugin has been activated post-update. *
+3. Config exists in the plugin settings.
+4. API status checker reports OK.
+5. /wp-content/tnc-toolbox-config/ folder is gone.

+_(* Change to main plugin file name results in deactivation)_

 ## ⚙️ (INSTALL) How to Install the Plugin

 1. Head to WP-Admin > Plugins, search for "TNC Toolbox"